Quick Start

 Sound Controller

 The pitch and tone effect of the sound changes depending on the touch position of your finger placed on the Sound Controller.
-Dim area of the Sound Controller is the home area where the touch position does not significantly affect the sound.

 The Sound Gauge is a gadget that allows you to check the position of the touch without being disturbed by your finger, and the dot inside it moves as a cursor that indicates the touch position.